Accounts Receivable Factoring and Asset-Based Commercial Lines of Credit in San Diego

 Accounts Receivable Factoring:

 When banks won’t give you a loan, it’s time to approach a financial services company that offers accounts receivable factoring (also known as invoice factoring).
-This is when a factoring company purchases invoices from your company, collects the money from the outstanding invoices, and keeps a small fee for providing your business with both cash and collection services.
+The process is reasonably straightforward.
+A factoring company:

 How does it work?

 You can sell one or more of your outstanding invoices to a factoring company for slightly less than the amount owing on them and receive cash for them immediately.

 The factoring company then collects the money owing on the invoice from the debtor.

 The fee that the factoring company charges is generally 2-3% of the invoice total

 - You complete work for a client and the result is a $5,000 invoice.

 - You sell that $5,000 invoice to a factoring company and receive $4,500 immediately.

 - When that invoice is due, the factoring company collects the $5,000 that is owed from your client, keeps around $150 and sends the remaining $350 to you.